ferhimedamine/open-0x-dex-project/README.md

 ========================

-(*) Consolidating volume using <B>0x Mesh</B> https://github.com/0xProject/0x-mesh is a good option, but that is still at development stage and requires sometechnical work that may not yield any substantial benefits, especially compared to option 1 to 4 above.
+(*) Consolidating volume using <B>0x Mesh</B> https://github.com/0xProject/0x-mesh is a good option, but that is still at development stage and requires technical work that may not yield any substantial benefits, especially compared to option 1 to 4 above.
 When ready for production, we will provide 0x Mesh with our platform as well.